chengfang/image-updater-examples/empty-helmvalues/README.md

 This example contains a helm-based multi-source app:
 * source 1: nginx chart from helm repository
-* source 2: a custom values file in this repo to override the nginx image version to older version
+* source 2: an empty custom values file to serve as the write-back-target for image updater

 After running image-updater, the image version in the live cluster should be updated to the new version.
 The changes are written to `empty-helmvalues/source2/values.yaml` file.
 See commit history of source2 repo for diffs